Lewenhart518/meow-colorscripts/README.md

 - **Select your style** (e.g., *normal*, *nocolor*, a theme such as *nord*, *catpuccin*, *everforest*, or ASCII-based styles: *ascii* and *ascii-color*).
 - **Choose the cat size** (small, normal, large) or the ASCII type (keyboard symbols or blocks, which are treated as “size”) for ASCII styles.
 - **Activate additional commands**:
-  - `meows-names` displays the list of available cat designs.
+  - `meows-colorscripts-names` displays the list of available cat designs.
-  - `show-meow [name]` displays the ANSI art for the specified cat design.
+  - `meow-colorscripts-show [style] [size] [name]` displays the ANSI art for the specified cat design.
 - **Enable auto-run**: Decide if you want `ansi-meow` to execute automatically when opening a terminal.

 During setup, responses are handled interactively: